Brittany is a gaming addict! Her favourite genres are simulation games, crafting games, tycoons, RPG, city-builders, puzzles, and more!

 Sell spare sand and soil

 You'll find yourself collecting these by the 999's just by doing a few runs in the ruins.
 Sell the spare ones for some quick and easy money and just keep one stack of 999 in your inventory.
-You probably won't even need that many of either.
+You probably won't even use 999 sand, but I like to keep some on hand, just in case.

 Sell spare furniture, relics and weapons